8 minutes 46 seconds

+A protestor in Downtown Minneapolis holds a sign referencing the duration that Floyd was asphyxiated.

 8 minutes 46 seconds (8:46) is a symbol of police brutality that originated from the murder of George Floyd on May 25, 2020, in Minneapolis, Minnesota, United States.
-Derek Chauvin, a police officer, knelt on Floyd's neck, asphyxiating him.
+Derek Chauvin, a former Minneapolis police officer, knelt on Floyd's neck, asphyxiating him.
 The duration that Chauvin spent kneeling was reported for weeks as 8 minutes 46 seconds, and later as 7 minutes 46 seconds, until body camera footage released in August 2020 showed that the actual time was 9 minutes 29 seconds.
 In the days following his murder, and the protests that followed, the duration became a focus of commemorations and debates, especially around Blackout Tuesday.

 The duration has been specifically referenced in "die-in" protests in Minneapolis, New York, Boston, Detroit, Philadelphia, Pittsburgh, Portland, Chicago, Denver, and other cities, where protesters lay down for eight minutes and 46 seconds to protest police brutality and the racialized killings by law enforcement officers in the United States.
 It has also been used in numerous commemorations, vigils and gatherings to recognize Floyd and protest his murder, including at his memorial.